A Guide to Reactive Printing Process

 • Increase the absorbency of fabric.

-• Increase the penetration of chemical.
+• Increase the penetration of chemicals.

 Reactive Printing Procedure Step by Step